AppleBoiy/devenv/scripts/README.md

 if ! is_valid_directory; then
-  echo "Please run this script from the  git repo directory" echo "or a directory containing 'cmu-y' in its absolute path." exit 1 fi
+  echo "Please run this script from the  git repo directory" echo "or a directory containing 'cmu' in its absolute path." exit 1 fi